gizemny/100-days-of-code/log.md

 ### Day 20: February 10, 2017
 **Today's Progress**:
-(Yelling from a mountain top) Kicked some bonfire ass at FCC.
+(Yelling from a mountain top) Kicked some algorithm scripting ass at FCC.

 **Thoughts:**
 Using [repl.it](https://repl.it/languages/javascript) really helped.
 I did 2 on my own but peeked on 3rd - so close!
 Super happy bout tonight. xo